benjaminsampica/benjaminsampicaStatic/content/post/specification/index.md

 }
 ```

-Let's jump back to our original `GetAll()` method now inside the `PlayerService` and apply the specification.
+Let's jump back to our original `GetAll()` method that is inside the `PlayerService` and apply the specification.
-We will replace our original one note parameters with a collection of filters of our `Specification<Player>` type.
+We will replace our original one-note parameters with a collection of filters of our `Specification<Player>` type.

 ```
 public class PlayerService